AlexDhayalan/NameCard_PCB/README.md

    - Choose a manufacturer that suits your needs and budget, and upload your Gerber files.

 2. **Choosing Thickness**
-   - Choose the right thickness you'd want, the regular 1.6mm or the thinner 0.8mm (0.8mm fits best in the wallet).
+   - Choose the right thickness you'd want, the regular 1.6mm or the thinner 0.8mm (0.8mm fits better in the wallet).

 4. **Manufacturing Process**
    - Specify materials, finishes, and other custom options.
 Review the final product to ensure quality.